 Amid Trump’s disinformation and lies about the election, Milley described his “stomach-churning” feeling.
 Two days after the vote, after a security briefing about the pro-Trump “Million MAGA March”, Milley said he feared an American equivalent of Hitler’s “brownshirts in the streets”.

 Milley called Gen. H.R.
-McMaster, who resigned as National Security Advisor by Trump in March 2018.
+McMaster, who was pushed out as National Security Advisor by Trump in April 2018.
 He asked, “What the fuck am I dealing with?”

 Milley began informal planning with other military leaders to block any Trump order seen as dangerous of illegal use of the military.
 He told deputies, “They may try, but they’re not going to fucking succeed.”

 The general also reassured concerned members of Congress and Administration officials.

 We’re going to have a peaceful transfer of power.
 We’re going to land this plane safely.
 This is America.
 It’s strong.
 The institutions are bending, but it won’t break.

 When rumors spread that Trump would fire CIA Director Gina Haspel, putting in his loyalist Kash Patel, Meadows asked White House Chief of Staff Mark Meadows at the annual Army-Navy football game, “What the hell is going on here?
 What are you guys doing?”

 Meadows said, “Don’t worry about it,” prompting the JCS head’s warning: “Just be careful.”

 The 1930s Germany comparison recurred after the January 6 attack on the US Capitol, incited by a Trump speech.
 Milley told military and law enforcement leaders, during preparations for President Joe Biden’s inauguration:

 Everyone in this room, whether you’re a cop, whether you’re a soldier, we’re going to stop these guys to make sure we have a peaceful transfer of power.
 We’re going to put a ring of steel around this city and the Nazis aren’t getting in.